kaizenplatform/coloro/README.md

-# Kaizen UI Color Meter
+# Kaizen UI Color Converter

 A tiny utility tool to convert a hex color code of [Kaizen UI Colors](https://github.com/kaizenplatform/kaizen-ui-colors) to its color name (and a color name to its hex code).